NaitLee/Cat-Printer/README.md

 For all supported platforms,
 You can also use "pure" edition once you have [Python 3](https://www.python.org/) installed,
 or "bare" edition if you also managed to install `bleak` via `pip`.

+If you like command-line, install [ImageMagick](https://imagemagick.org/) and [Ghostscript](https://ghostscript.com/) and enjoy the integraton.

 See the [releases](https://github.com/NaitLee/Cat-Printer/releases) now!